 The fresh air sometimes produces a surprising effect in restoring people to their senses: and Elizabeth, when she had taken leave, and walked a few minutes in the wind, began to repent of her behaviour.
-However, they had bid her good night, and repeated their invitation so kindly, that she hoped it had not been particularly observed; and when Emily, who had been too much occupied to remark her friend's disappointment, observed what a pleasant evening they had passed, Elizabeth assented, saying, ment; and afforded no particular opportunity of displaying the favorite quality, or talent, or acquirement.

-"A delightful evening, indeed!"
+However, they had bade her good night, and repeated their invitation so kindly, that she hoped it had not been particularly observed; and when Emily, who had been too much occupied to remark her friend's disappointment. observed what a pleasant evening they had passed Elizabeth assented, saying, "A delightful evening, indeed!"

-Happy are they who do not go into company to perform; who can think an evening pleasantly spent, that has been unproductive of compli-
+Happy are they who do not go into company to perform; who can think an evening pleasantly spent, that has been unproductive of compliment, and afforded no particular opportunity of displaying the favourite quality, or talent, or acquirement.